Martchus/tageditor/README.md

 information like album name or artist for all files in an album again and again.

 Checkout the settings dialog.
 You can customize which fields the editor shows, change some settings regarding the tag processing (ID3 version, preferred character set, ...) and more.
+It also possible to set a directory for temporary files.

 There is also a tool to rename files using the tag information stored in the files.
 The new name is generated by a small JavaScript which can be customized.
 An example script is provided.
 Before any changes are made,